 [Specs/Case] TOP: Spruce BACK/SIDES: Mahogany FINGERBOARD/BRIDGE: Rosewood NECK: Mahogany NUT WIDTH: 42.5mm SCALE: 628mm CASE: Non-Original Hard Shell Case

-[Mail Order Assurance Service] For mail order purchases, since we cannot provide an opportunity for you to try the instrument, we offer a 6-day trial period after the product arrives.
+[Mail Order Assurance Service] Since we cannot provide a trial play opportunity for mail order customers, we offer a 6-day trial period after the product arrives.
 Please try the product thoroughly at home.
-If you are not satisfied, we will refund the purchase price. ※The customer is responsible for the round-trip shipping costs.
+If you are not satisfied, we will refund the product price. ※The customer is responsible for the round-trip shipping costs.

 Payment & Security

-Acoustic Guitar (Peace of Mind Warranty: Up to 6 months) We will provide free service for any defects arising from normal use within one month or six months after purchase.
+Acoustic Guitars (Peace of Mind Warranty: Up to 6 months) We will provide free service for defects arising from normal use within 1 month or 6 months after purchase.